josbeir/cakephp-docs-md/docs/2/en/views/helpers.md

 ### Using your Helper

-Once you've created your helper and placed it in
-[App / View / Helper / ](app/View/Helper/.md), you'll be able to include it in your controllers using the special variable `~Controller::$helpers`:
+Once you've created your helper and placed it in `/app/View/Helper/`, you'll be able to include it in your controllers using the special variable `~Controller::$helpers`:

 ``` php